 KY

-This concurrent resolution authorizes the use of Emancipation Hall in the Capitol Visitor Center for a ceremony honoring the United States Army Rangers Veterans of World War II with the Congressional Gold Medal.
-The ceremony is scheduled for June 26, 2025, and physical preparations will be managed by the Architect of the Capitol.
+This concurrent resolution authorizes the use of Emancipation Hall in the Capitol Visitor Center for a special ceremony.
+The event will honor the United States Army Rangers Veterans of World War II by presenting them with the Congressional Gold Medal.
+The Architect of the Capitol will oversee the necessary arrangements for the event scheduled on June 26, 2025.